dennisfrancis/task-tracker/README.md

 # Task tracker
-Task-tracker is a CLI offline app to track your tasks and manage your to-do list.
+Task-tracker is an offline CLI app to track your tasks and manage your to-do list.

 ## Features available
 - [x] Add, update, and delete tasks